antonini/gitlab-recipes/install/CentOS_6.md

     ln -s $ruby_bin_path/bundle /sbin/bundle
     ln -s $ruby_bin_path/ruby_noexec_wrapper /sbin/ruby_noexec_wrapper

-Please go over to your profile page and immediately change the password, so nobody can access your GitLab by using this login information later on.

 ## Check Application Status

 Check if GitLab and its environment is configured correctly: